Ultimate property guides

 Distance to CBD: Approx 3km

-Popular local amenities: Hamilton Station Hotel, Pino’s Restaurant, Milford Espresso
+Popular local amenities: Hamilton Station Hotel, Milford Espresso

 Public Spaces: Islington Park, Islington Dog Off-leash area, Islington Community Garden